Online Course Materials

-An Introduction to the Analysis of Algorithms.
-It is
+An Introduction to the Analysis of Algorithms, including

 appropriate for use by instructors as the basis for a "flipped" class